MTR Corporation: Macau

-MTR Railway Operations (Macau) Company Limited, a wholly owned subsidiary of MTR Corporation, operates the Taipa Line of the Macau Light Rapid Transit (MLRT or MLM) in Macau since the line's opening on 10 December 2019.
-MTR will operate and maintain the line for 80 months.
+MTR Railway Operations (Macau) Company Limited was a wholly owned subsidiary of MTR Corporation that operated the Taipa line of the Macau Light Rapid Transit (MLRT or MLM) in Macau since the line's opening on 10 December 2019 until 2024.
+MTR was contracted to operate and maintain the line for 80 months.
+However in 2024, MTR has gradually handed over the operations to Sociedade do Metro Ligeiro de Macau, S.A., an operator owned by the government of Macau Special Administrative Region.